pubkey/rxdb/docs-src/rx-local-document.md

 ## getLocal()

-Find a `RxLocalDocument` by it's id.
+Find a `RxLocalDocument` by its id.
 Returns a Promise which resolves the `RxLocalDocument` or `null` if not exists.

 ```javascript
 const localDoc = await myCollection.getLocal('foobar');